ChristineLumen/ML-with-jupyter/README.md

-# Music Genre Predictor with ML
+# Shopping Habits Predictor with ML
 ## Project Overview
 This project presents a simple machine learning approach to predicting the most favorable music genre based on age and gender.
 Trained on a labeled dataset, the model is designed to make predictions for previously unseen demographic combinations.
 The project is built using the pandas and scikit-learn libraries.